-until SMW's June 8-12 Conference.
-Click Here
+14 days until SMW June 8-12 Conference.
+Click to learn more.

 Welcome to the 6th in our Social Media Week Los Angeles Advisor Spotlight Series, where we sit down with members of the SMWLA Advisory Board and other prominent members of the Los Angeles social media community to get a better understanding of how they’re influencing, shaping, and working in social media.

 Today we’re talking with Dario Meli, the Co-CEO of Invoke, Co-Founder of HootSuite, and one of our many renowned transmedia gurus on the SMWLA advisor board.
 For more information, you can check out his full bio here.

 I’m Dario Meli, Co-CEO of Invoke Media, an award winning digital innovation company.
 We work with the world’s leading brands to develop meaningful web and mobile social applications and bring digital experiences to life.
 You may be familiar with Hootsuite, one of the products that we created, which is now the market-leading social media management system.